The Trauma-Focused Recovery (TFR) Model

 • Build relationships with vetted nonprofits and community trauma services.

-Stage 3 consolidates recovery beyond symptom management — which is where most models stop.
-This phase addresses identity reconstruction beyond addiction, secure attachment skill-building, meaning and purpose development, long-term regulation consolidation, and community reintegration.
-The goal is not a life organized around not relapsing.
+Identity reconstruction, secure attachment skill-building, meaning and purpose, community reintegration.
+The goal isn't a life organized around not relapsing.
 It's a life stable enough that relapse stops being the primary reference point.
-Recovery rooted in something built, not something avoided.

 // Bringing It All Together